-Advantages: less heat accumulation on the tap and less plastic chip on the back of the workpiece, which can compensate for the accumulation of chip on the thread.
+Advantages of using a thread shovel back include less heat buildup on the tap and less plastic build-up on the back of the workpiece, which can help mitigate the accumulation of chips on the thread.

 5) Tap tolerance

-Taps are often marked with thread grade: General HP tap series, indicating that the tap is the correct size according to the fitting grade of the part, grade 3B tap is suitable for grade 2B parts, and tap grade marked “X” indicates that its tolerance is large, which is used for precision taps, electroplated or heat-treated parts, or materials close to (elastic memory).
+Taps are also often marked with a thread grade.
+For example, a general HP tap series indicates that the tap is the correct size for the fitting grade of the part.
+A grade 3B tap is suitable for a grade 2B part, and a tap marked with an “X” grade indicates that it has a large tolerance and is used for precision taps, electroplated or heat-treated parts, or materials with close to an elastic memory.

 Cutting treatment of tap